 MS. SHAW: Let me throw in one thing.
 So I think we should take the words out of the statute, the auditor selection committee, and continue from that stance versus in here we can include as outlined by Florida Statute 391, et cetera, et cetera, and then list all the persons.
-Because you have to include the auditor selection committee, which is what -- last time.
-But as I'm sitting here comparing it to the state statute, it's not clear that that is the same committee that the statute refers to, and it should be.
+Because you have to include the auditor selection committee, which is what -- that says it all.